 For example, the HR staff who will handle the investigation for the sexual harassment complaint happens to be a friend of the harasser.
 To avoid any biased judgment and issues; let another HR staff handle the complaint.
 By this, everyone will be more sure that there will be a fair judgment.
 And your company will surely gain your employees’ trust.

 Step 5 – Highlight in the training program that all of the information about the complaint is highly confidential and secured.

 This is one of the reasons why a sexual harassment victim chooses not to talk.
 Some are just too ashamed to speak up.
 That is why giving them security and making them feel comfortable about your company’s capability of handling this serious matter is one of the main goals.
 They must trust the company first.

 And knowing that everything they have to say will be kept private is important to them.
 Also, guaranteeing words should be written.
 Make sure that on the online training, your company’s disapproval of any form of sexual harassment is guaranteed.
-It will not be tolerated and immediate response will be given.
+It will not be tolerated and an immediate response will be given.

 A few helpful tips that you can add to your employees’ training program: